 Support for improving emotional and social development.
 This should include extra pastoral support arrangements for listening to the views of children and young people with SEN and measures to prevent bullying

 At Askern Moss Road Infant Academy we take the wellbeing of our children very seriously and ensure all staff are able to provide a nurturing and safe environment in order to encourage emotional and social development.
 We have a broad and balanced curriculum which incorporates a rich personal, social and emotional education.
 This is reinforced in our assemblies, in class circle times and in our school council.
 We have the safeguarding and emotional wellbeing of our children at the forefront of all we do.
-We take bullying seriously and have a comprehensive policy in the link below.

 Our school endeavours to provide a good service to and have good relations with pupils, parents and the community.
 It is therefore important that when a parent or other member of the local community has a problem with an issue that has arisen at school, it is resolved as promptly as possible.
 We pride ourselves on our open door policy and welcome concerns to be discussed with us.
-If you feel that you would like to discuss the provision in place for your child then please contact the SENCO Mrs Lee.
+If you feel that you would like to discuss the provision in place for your child then please contact the SENCO Mrs Briggs.

 If you have any further concerns, contact the office for an appointment to speak to Mrs Turner the Headteacher.

 Should a matter failed to be resolved, parents can access the Parent Partnership Service who can offer impartial advice (see local offer details for further information) or can contact school for a copy of the Complaints Procedure Policy.